sectorsedgecommunity/se-protocol-rev-eng/NOTATION.md

 >   changing with a rule
 ?   dynamic (mostly used as unknown rule >)o
-*   static, specific to either client->server or server->client, depending on the indentation
+*   static, specific to either client->server or server->client, depending on the indentation --  continuation of the previous tag(for multibyte elements)
 ```